jaskaur99/jaskaur99/README.md

 ## **About Me** 🤔

-Highly motivated and detail-oriented software engineer with a strong background in AI/ML and a proven track record of delivering high-quality solutions 💻.
-Passionate about building innovative solutions and collaborating with others to drive success.
+Highly motivated and detail-oriented software engineer with a strong background in AI/ML and a proven track record of delivering high-quality solutions 🚀.
+Skilled in a range of programming languages, frameworks, and tools, with expertise in data structures, algorithms, and software engineering principles 💻.
+Proficient in DevOps and Agile methodologies, with experience leading teams and collaborating with cross-functional stakeholders 🤝.

 ## **Projects** 🚀